-Stargardt awareness boosted as football legend Owen reveals son’s diagnosisPosted: Monday 16 September 2019 at 15:31
+Stargardt awareness boosted as football legend Owen reveals son’s diagnosisPosted: Monday 16 September 2019

 The urgent need for clinical research into macular dystrophies has been highlighted after football legend Michael Owen revealed that his teenage son has a rare form of macular disease.